CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/KVM-Setup-clstr-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

-12. Repeat Steps 8 through 11 for each additional worker node you want in your cluster.
+12. Repeat steps 8 through 11 for each additional worker node in your cluster.

-13. The final step is to install and activate the NetQ software using the CLI:
+13. Install and activate the NetQ software using the CLI:

-{{<netq-install/install-with-cli version="4.5" deployment="cloud-cluster">}}
+{{<netq-install/install-with-cli version="4.6" deployment="cloud-cluster">}}

 After NetQ is installed, you can {{<link title="Access the NetQ UI" text="log in to NetQ">}} from your browser.